aabbtree77/aabbtree77-projects/README.md

 A multilingual website for a lawyer who speaks nine languages.
 Static HTML, Tailwind CSS, [gomarkdown](https://github.com/gomarkdown/markdown), porkbun.com, and github pages.

-This project was an eye opener about what the SEO and fair search mean in practice:
+This project was tedious due to 18 text sections in 9 languages.
+It was also an eye opener about what the SEO and fair search mean in practice:

 - [http://www.lawlt.eu/](http://www.lawlt.eu/) - Built around 2012, no HTTPS, most of the data is inside PHP CMS called "CMS Made Simple".
 Google was paid to advertise it on search from time to time.